 For example a physiotherapy clinic might offer a dozen different services.

-Massages, personal training sessions, therapy for certain conditions or ailments – there can be a lot to distill and forcing the user to make a choice off the bat can give us data on what they are looking for and what they are not finding.
+Massages in Philly, personal training sessions, therapy for certain conditions or ailments – there can be a lot to distill and forcing the user to make a choice off the bat can give us data on what they are looking for and what they are not finding.